andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 -  **Motivation**: Adults respond better to internal versus external motivators.

 > This is stripped directly from wikipedia [here](https://en.wikipedia.org/wiki/Andragogy).

+Then with your table answer the following:

+- Is there anything that we've read that isn't clear about adult motivation to learn?
+- Why might it be important to consider these factors when building out a lesson or workshop?

 ## Learning objectives - exercise 1 (8/19)